MichaelMireku/PermaStore-Alpha/docs/README.md

 ## Introduction

-PermaStore is a decentralized file storage protocol that uses blockchain technology to track file transactions and peer-to-peer networking for file distribution.
+PermastoreIt is a decentralized file storage protocol that uses blockchain technology to track file transactions and peer-to-peer networking for file distribution.
 It provides a reliable way to store and retrieve files across a network of nodes, ensuring data persistence and availability.

 Key features:
 - Content-addressed storage (files are identified by their hash)